esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 ```

 - Finally, download this file, read it into R using ‘read.table’ and use ‘hist’ to plot a histogram of these core positions
-- Do you observe clustering of variants that would be indicative of recombination? #No clustering since they are only core variants
+- Do you observe clustering of variants that would be indicative of recombination? #Doubt: No clustering since they are only core variants and High Quality as compared to Spandx

 > ***ii.
 Create a neighboring-joining tree from core SNP alignment in R***